Tom Ford Designs Another Work of Art

 In the build-up to Oscar season, Hollywood studios release their “best films” from Thanksgiving to Christmas to such an extent that it can be overwhelming to the public.
 A number of excellent films get lost in the shuffle every year, especially those that lack proper marketing.
 Nocturnal Animals, written and directed by the multi-talented Tom Ford, is one of those films.

 The psychological thriller-mystery-drama is essentially divided into two plots, the real-life story about a woman and her ex-husband and the book that is inspired by their relationship.
-The film cuts back and forth between the real-life main story, and the story told in the book.
-Over time, the plot of the book and its meaning begins to make sense to the audience in the context of the real life story.
-Although this may seem confusing, the shift from one story to the other is very clear.
+The film cuts back and forth between the real-life story, and the story told in the book.
+Over time, the plot of the book begins to make sense to the audience in the context of the real life story.
+Although this may seem confusing, the shift from one story to the other is very clear on screen.

 Nocturnal Animals is the second film from the multi-talented Tom Ford, whose first directorial effort (A Single Man, 2009) received an Oscar nomination.
 Ford, who is best known for his work in the fashion industry, draws on his visual talents, once again, in this expertly-made film.
 Amy Adams and Jake Gyllenhaal both shine in this chilling and complex film.

 The film shifts into the secondary plot, which is Edward’s book.
-The story opens with Tony (Gyllenhaal), a peaceful man who Susan (while reading) pictures as her ex-husband.
+The story opens with Tony (also played by Gyllenhaal), a peaceful man who Susan (while reading) pictures as her ex-husband.
 One night, Tony is driving through West Texas with his wife and teenage daughter when they have an incident on the road with three creepy men.
 The men force his car off of the road and despite his pleas to be left alone; the men abduct his wife and daughter and force him to drive down an abandoned road.
-Although he endures a struggle, Tony is able to escape and makes his way back to the highway the next morning, where he calls the police for help.
+Although he is attacked, Tony is able to escape and makes his way back to the highway the next morning, where he calls the police for help.
 Detective Bobby Andes (Michael Shannon, Loving, 2016), arrives on the scene and helps Tony retrace his steps in the hopes to find his wife and daughter.

 Adams’s performance is more subdued and reflective whereas Gyllenhaal shows more emotion, but both give powerful performances.
-Shannon (nominated for an Academy Award in the Best Supporting Actor category) also gives a stellar performance as a rough-around-the-edges detective who simply wants to get his man and will literally do anything in his power to make that happen for Tony.
-Tom Ford does an excellent job intertwining the two stories and their underlying themes, while also keeping their tones separate and consistent.
+Shannon (nominated for an Academy Award in the Best Supporting Actor category) also gives a stellar performance as a no-nonsense detective who simply wants to get his man and will literally do anything in his power to make that happen for Tony.
+Tom Ford does an excellent job of intertwining the two stories to a unifying theme.

 Bottom Line: Nocturnal Animals went under the radar in 2016.
 Although this jarring mystery-drama, stylishly directed by Tom Ford, is dark in terms of storylines, the main characters – Amy Adams, Jake Gyllenhaal, and Michael Shannon – shine brightly in their roles.
-Not recommended for those who may be haunted by violent films with unanswered questions.
+This is not recommended for those who may be haunted by violent films with unanswered questions.

 Credits: Written and directed by Tom Ford